top of page

 Male

 Male is the capital city of the Maldives.
-It serves as the economic, political, and cultural center of the country.
-Despite being one of the smallest capital cities in the world, Male is a bustling hub of activity with its lively markets, and busy streets, where visitors can experience the hustle of daily life in the Maldives and purchase fresh seafood, fruits, and other local products.
+It serves as the economic, political, and cultural centre of the country.
+Despite being one of the smallest capital cities in the world, Male is a bustling hub of activity with its lively markets and busy streets, where visitors can experience the hustle of daily life in the Maldives and purchase fresh seafood, fruits, and other local products.

-Despite its urban character, Male is quite underwhelming and not the postcard maldives picture that you expect.
-It can be interesting to go for a wandering explore, but the Maldives beauty is out in the local islands and beneath the water.
+Despite its urban character, Male is quite underwhelming and not the postcard Maldives picture that you expect.
+It can be interesting to go for a wandering exploration, but the beauty of the Maldives is out on the local islands and beneath the water.
 Male is also the central point where visitors can take short ferry rides to nearby islands for day trips or enjoy activities like snorkelling, diving, and water sports in the surrounding waters or longer ferry rides to the outer lying atolls to access the less visited local islands.

 Hulhumale

-Male International Airport, located on nearby Hulhumale Island which is connected to Male via a bridge, and serves as the main gateway to the Maldives, connecting the capital to destinations around the world.
-Hulhumale is an artificial island (or reclaimed island) and the residential/ubranised area of the island is fast becoming a concrete jungle.
-In saying that, there are more tourist amenities, hotels, restaurants and beaches on Hulhumale than on Male.
+Male International Airport, located on nearby Hulhumale Island, is connected to Male via a bridge and serves as the main gateway to the Maldives, connecting the capital to destinations around the world.
+Hulhumale is an artificial island (or reclaimed island), and the residential/urbanised area of the island is fast becoming a concrete jungle.
+In saying that, there are more tourist amenities, hotels, restaurants and beaches in Hulhumale than in Male.

-Dhigurah Located in the South Ari Atoll or as the locals call it, Alifu Dhaal Atoll.
+Dhigurah Located in the South Ari Atoll, or, as the locals call it, Alifu Dhaal Atoll.
 Dhigurah means "Long Island" and although extremely narrow in comparison to its length, this island has one of the biggest bikini beaches in the county.
 With more than half of the island being covered in tropical palm trees nestled with pristine white sandy beaches, you will be able to find your own little patch where you won't see another person all day!
-Dhigurah is also one of the most best spots to swim with the Whale Sharks in the Maldives, as they are year round residents to the area.
+Dhigurah is also one of the best spots to swim with the Whale Sharks in the Maldives, as they are year-round residents of the area.
 Overall, Dhigurah is widely regarded as one of the most beautiful inhabited islands in the world and our favourite island in the Maldives.
 Maafushi Maafushi is the home of the Maldivian guesthouse business.
 Located in the Kaafu Atoll, around 45 minutes away from Malé by speedboat, the island has beachfront hotels with rooftop pools.
-The Maafhusi bikini beach has swings and palm trees, there are a few watersports and dive centres on the islands, along with the only place to buy alcohol when staying at a local island.
-The famous, Kaani Princess is a boat docked just offshore where you can sip on a cocktail and what the sun set over the Indian Ocean.
-Dharavandhoo Dharavandhoo, home to several domestic airports situated across the Maldives, is often regarded as the center of local tourism in the Baa Atoll.
-Like most island in the Maldives, Dharavandhoo's economy is based mainly on tourism-related activities.
+The Maafhusi bikini beach has swings and palm trees, and there are a few watersports and dive centres on the islands, along with the only place to buy alcohol when staying at a local island.
+The famous Kaani Princess is a boat docked just offshore where you can sip on a cocktail and watch the sunset over the Indian Ocean.
+Dharavandhoo Dharavandhoo, home to several domestic airports situated across the Maldives, is often regarded as the centre of local tourism in the Baa Atoll.
+Like most islands in the Maldives, Dharavandhoo's economy is based mainly on tourism-related activities.
 The island provides a variety of guesthouses and excursions to ensure that you get the most out of your time in the UNESCO Biosphere Reserve of the Maldives, where you can swim with schools of Manta Ray, and if you are lucky, even Whale Shark too!

 Guraidhoo

 Guraidhoo is home to a friendly local community, and visitors have the opportunity to immerse themselves in Maldivian culture and traditions.
 Guraidhoo is home to one of the most polar dive sites in the Maldives, Kandooma Thila.
 This incredible dive site is a submerged pinnacle or reef that rises from the depths of the ocean floor to around 15-30 meters of the surface.
 The pinnacle is covered in colourful corals, including soft corals and hard corals, creating a visually stunning underwater landscape.
 The dive site is teeming with a diverse array of marine life, including eagle ray, reef fish, moray eels, turtles, and various species of sharks, including whitetip reef sharks and grey reef sharks.
 There is also a Manta Point just outside the port of the island.
-Fulidhoo The guesthouses in Fulidhoo provide all of the amenities that the resorts in the Maldives are famous for, but at a far lower price than the resorts themselves.
-With a vast white sandy beach encircling the island, the variety of marine life you'll see even during a short snorkeling expedition in the adjacent turquoise lagoon, from friendly stingrays, to the shipwreck in Vaavu Atoll and the world famous Alymata Resort where you will fund schools of the residence nurse sharks.
-Thulusdhoo Thulusdhoo is located in the Kaafu Atoll, and is around 28 kilometers north of capital Malé.
-The island is well-known among surfers for its excellent waves, affordability compared to surfing at a resort and also for its laid back vibes.
-Chickens & Cokes, two world-class surf locations near the island, bring flocks of tourists all year around!
-There are several guesthouses and water sports centers on the island to choose from.
+Fulidhoo The guesthouses in Fulidhoo provide all of the amenities that the resorts in the Maldives are famous for but at a far lower price than the resorts themselves.
+With a vast white sandy beach encircling the island, the variety of marine life you'll see even during a short snorkelling expedition in the adjacent turquoise lagoon, from friendly stingrays to the shipwreck in Vaavu Atoll and the world-famous Alymata Resort, where you will fund schools of the residence nurse sharks.
+Thulusdhoo Thulusdhoo is located in the Kaafu Atoll and is around 28 kilometres north of the capital, Malé.
+The island is well-known among surfers for its excellent waves, affordability compared to surfing at a resort, and laid-back vibes.
+Chickens & Cokes, two world-class surf locations near the island, bring flocks of tourists all year round!
+There are several guesthouses and water sports centres on the island from which to choose.

 Rasdhoo

-Rasdhoo is renowned for its excellent diving and snorkeling opportunities.
-The island is close to several spectacular dive sites, including the famous Rasdhoo Madivaru Channel, where divers can encounter diverse marine life, including sharks, rays, and colorful reef fish.
-In addition to diving and snorkeling, Rasdhoo offers a variety of water sports activities such as windsurfing, kayaking, and paddleboarding.
-Rasdhoo has a well painted bikini beach area and offers a range of accommodation options, including guesthouses and small hotels, providing comfortable rooms and basic amenities.
+Rasdhoo is renowned for its excellent diving and snorkelling opportunities.
+The island is close to several spectacular dive sites, including the famous Rasdhoo Madivaru Channel, where divers can encounter diverse marine life, including sharks, rays, and colourful reef fish.
+In addition to diving and snorkelling, Rasdhoo offers a variety of water sports activities, such as windsurfing, kayaking, and paddleboarding.
+Rasdhoo has a well-painted bikini beach area and offers a range of accommodation options, including guesthouses and small hotels, providing comfortable rooms and basic amenities.
 Fuvahmulah Fuvahmulah is one of the most beautiful and historically significant islands in the Maldives.
 As a one-island atoll, it has several distinguishing characteristics that distinguish it from other atolls.
-One of these features is that is is segregated from all other atolls except for Addu Atoll which has an irregular speed boat service which connects the islands.
-The second feature is that there is a large unprotected plateau to the south of the island which brings colder currents.
-Thirdly, those colder current bring and abundance of marine life, both in itself and in its predators.
-Indy Escapes founder, Lucas Chesterton has been diving in Fuvahmulah, and in one day, he saw multiple Tiger Shark, a thresher shark, a whale shark and an oceanic manta ray - this place is incredible!
+One of these features is that it is segregated from all other atolls except for Addu Atoll, which has an irregular speed boat service which connects the islands.
+The second feature is that there is a large unprotected plateau to the south of the island, which brings colder currents.
+Thirdly, those colder currents bring an abundance of marine life, both in itself and in its predators.
+Indy Escapes founder Lucas Chesterton has been diving in Fuvahmulah, and in one day, he saw multiple Tiger sharks, a thresher shark, a whale shark and an oceanic manta ray - this place is incredible!

 Gulhi

 While Gulhi Island is primarily a residential island, it offers a few guesthouses and small hotels for visitors.
 These accommodations typically provide comfortable rooms and basic amenities.
 There are also a few local restaurants and cafes where you can enjoy delicious Maldivian cuisine and fresh seafood.
 It is becoming more popular and touristy because of its vicinity to Male and Maafushi.
-There are still a lot of days trips, and the bikini beach is stunning, but in comparison to Maafushi it is a lot more quiet and slow paced.
+There are still a lot of day trips, and the bikini beach is stunning, but in comparison to Maafushi, it is a lot more quiet and slow-paced.

 Gan